autodesk-platform-services/aps-aecdatamodel-samples/ElementGroupValidation.md

 ## Step 3: List all properties

 This step uses `projectId`.
 Click on List all properties.
 [See C# code](/Controllers/DesignValidation.cs).
-In case your design is not in the first response and you receive a cursor value different that `null`, you can copy and paste this value inside the cursor input and click List Hubs button once more.
+In case your elementgroup is not in the first response and you receive a cursor value different that `null`, you can copy and paste this value inside the cursor input and click List Hubs button once more.

 ![Step 3](./images/allproperties.png)

 Query used in case no cursor is provided:

 ```
-aecDesignsByProject(projectId: $projectId) {
+elementGroupsByProject(projectId: $projectId) {
   pagination{
     pageSize
     cursor